England

 London, first-hand

 Guides and tips are useful, but you only really get London once you’re in its everyday rhythm.
-Logistics can get messy, the Underground (“the Tube”) at rush hour is the real deal and nights are often long, ending late hours.
+Logistical complications can happen, rides on the Underground (“the Tube”) at rush hour are reality, and nights are often long, ending late at night.

-During my month-long stay, I gradually got to know this larger-than-life metropolis and wrote down experiences about arriving, living in Shoreditch and taking part in the international event London Drum Show.
+During my month-long stay, I gradually got to know this larger-than-life metropolis and wrote down experiences about arriving, everyday life in lively Curtain Road and taking part in the international event London Drum Show, an event that has unfortunately since disappeared from the festival calendar.

 Highlights